faridzeynalov2000/project_tiktik/README.md

-Full Stack TikTok Clone Application and Master TypeScript
+Full Stack TikTok Clone Application and TypeScript

 ## Introduction
 This is a code repository for the corresponding Full Stack TikTok Clone Application and Master TypeScript.